-- 1 Launch the Sentinel Control Center. - For more information, see "Sentinel Control Center" on page 21. - 2 Launch the Integrator Manager: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the icon in the toolbar. - ◆ (Conditional) If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the icon in the toolbar. - 3 In the Integrator Manager window, select an Integrator from the left pane. - 4 Click see details.
+- 1 Launch the Sentinel Control Center. - 2 Launch the Integrator Manager: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the icon in the toolbar. - (Conditional) If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the i icon in the toolbar. - 3 In the Integrator Manager window, select an Integrator from the left pane. - 4 Click see details.